 Net preamble and guidance for net control operators

 The following is a suggested guide for use as a net control operator when calling the Central Arkansas UHF net.
 As a net control operator you should be prepared before the net to keep a log of the net and keep the net running as smoothly as possible.
+Some people like to use Netlogger to log check-ins, but that is a personal preference and not required.
 You should also be ready to start the net on time.